andy23512/blog/source/_posts/tangent-s-suggestions-for-learning-english-character-entry-on-charachorder-3d-input-devices.md

 - Purpose: Memorize the locations of each key when the device is not at your fingertips, such as when you are waiting for the shipment.
 - Recommended tool:
-  - [Anki Image Occlusion](https://docs.ankiweb.net/editing.html?highlight=image#image-occlusion) with the default layout image ([CC1/2](https://docs.charachorder.com/_images/CCEnglish2.png) / [Master Forge](https://docs.charachorder.com/_images/M4-Layout.png))
+  - My [Anki](https://apps.ankiweb.net/) deck for letter keys on the default device layout ([Download the apkg file here](https://github.com/andy23512/setting-files/raw/refs/heads/master/CharaChorder/Anki/CharaChorder%203D%20Input%20Device%20-%20Default%20Layout%20-%20Letter%20Keys.apkg))
   - Air typing with Number, letter, and symbol lessons at [Alnitak](https://andy23512.github.io/alnitak/) with its air mode setting on
   - [Layout song at Alnitak](https://andy23512.github.io/alnitak/layout-song)
 - Recommended goal:
   - You can recall where any key is without any visual guide.

 {% collapsecard "Explanations" %}
-Anki offers a feature called [Image Occlusion](https://docs.ankiweb.net/editing.html?highlight=image#image-occlusion).
+[Anki](https://apps.ankiweb.net/) offers a feature called [Image Occlusion](https://docs.ankiweb.net/editing.html?highlight=image#image-occlusion).
 Download the default layout image ([CC1/2](https://docs.charachorder.com/_images/CCEnglish2.png) or [Master Forge](https://docs.charachorder.com/_images/M4-Layout.png)) and create cards that hide specific parts of the layout to help you memorize it.
+I also made a deck for the letter keys on the default layout, and you can [download it here](https://github.com/andy23512/setting-files/raw/refs/heads/master/CharaChorder/Anki/CharaChorder%203D%20Input%20Device%20-%20Default%20Layout%20-%20Letter%20Keys.apkg).

 Air typing involves mimicking typing gestures with your fingers, either in the air, on a table, or even on your hand or leg.
 The practice tool I developed, [Alnitak](https://andy23512.github.io/alnitak), also features an air mode setting.
 It automatically advances lessons at the speed you set, allowing you to follow along and move your fingers as if typing on a real device.